Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ## Largescale Electromagnetic Particle-in-Cell Simulation for High-Temperature Plasmas ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in these repositories.
-This page is discussed on the large-scale electromagnetic code (J. Comp.
+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in these repositories, where this page is discussed on the large-scale electromagnetic code (J. Comp.
 Physics, 1993, Ref.
 1), and magnetic reconnection (Phys.
 Plasmas, 1995, Ref.
 3).

 ### Magnetic Reconnection and Solar-Magnetospheric Coupling ###